sithmel/diogenes/README.md

 The cache depends on the service dependencies, so you are going to use the cached value only if the dependencies didn't change.
 Objects are compared by reference.
 You can set 2 cache options:
 * **len**: number of cached version to store
 * **ttl**: time to live in ms

 The len is mandatory.
 Here's some guideline:

-* if you want to execute something only once set "len: 1" and ensure the dependencies are cached in the same way
+* if you want to execute something only once set "len: 1" and ensure its dependencies are cached in the same way
-* for pure functions, only use "len"
+* if you want to cache pure functions, only use "len"
 * for functions with side effects you can decide to not use caching, in this way they are executed every time.
-But you can also apply a bit of caching (if the service only READ data), in this case you should use both len and ttl.
+But you can also apply a bit of caching (if the service only READS data), in this case you should use both len and ttl.

 Docstring
 =========